marylishop/AirBnB_clone/README.md

 DIRECTORIES	CONTENT

-models	:contains BaseModel class and all other class that inherits from it our tests :	contains the main.py files that were used to test the codes tests	:contains the unittest test files
+models	  contains BaseModel class and all other class that inherits from it our tests   contains the main.py files that were used to test the codes tests   contains the unittest test files
 CONTRIBUTORS:
 FATIMA ZOHRA

 .GITHUB:

 MARYAM

 GITHUB: Marylishop